-Investment advisory fees are directly influenced by the level and mix of AUM as fees are derived from a contractually-determined percentage of AUM for each open-end fund and separate account.
-Advisory fees from the open-end mutual funds are computed daily based on average net assets and amounts receivable are included in investment advisory fees receivable in the statements of financial condition.
-Advisory fees from separate account clients are computed quarterly based on account values as of the end of the preceding quarter and amounts receivable are included in investment advisory fees receivable in the statements of financial condition.
+Investment advisory fees are directly influenced by the level and mix of assets under management ("AUM") as fees are derived from a contractually-determined percentage of AUM for the seven Funds.
+Advisory fees from the open-end mutual funds are computed daily based on average net assets, accrued monthly as earned and amounts receivable are included in investment advisory fees receivable in the statements of financial condition.
+The Company derives approximately 99% of its total revenues from investment advisory fees.
 These revenues vary depending upon the level of sales compared with redemptions, financial market conditions and the fee structure for AUM.
 Revenues derived from the equity-oriented portfolios generally have higher management fee rates than fixed income portfolios.

-Additionally, Teton also has interest income from investments in an U.S. Treasury money market mutual fund, which is included in other income in the statements of income.
+Additionally, Teton also has interest income from investments in U.S. treasury money market mutual funds, which is accrued as earned and included in other income in the statements of income.